ARCHIVE

 UNIDEE IN RESIDENCE

-Qiu Jun (CN); Paula Andrea Rengifo Valencia (CO); Nataša Perković (BA); Tehila Lapidot (IL); Antonella Alunni (USA); Raouf Haj-Yihya (PS); Ajay Kumar Tiwari (IN); Rakhi Peswani (IN); Liron Shua (ES); Katia Meneghini (IT/GR); Christian Niccoli (IT); Julieta Aranda (MX); Nazgol Ansarinia (IR); Francesco Perratone (IT); Andy Abbott (UK); Yvonne Carmichael (UK).
+Qiu Jun (CN); Paula Andrea Rengifo Valencia (CO); Nataša Perković (BA); Tehila Lapidot (IL); Antonella Alunni (USA); Raouf Haj-Yihya (PS); Ajay Kumar Tiwari (IN); Rakhi Peswani (IN); Liron Shua (IL/ES); Katia Meneghini (IT/GR); Christian Niccoli (IT); Julieta Aranda (MX); Nazgol Ansarinia (IR); Francesco Perratone (IT); Andy Abbott (UK); Yvonne Carmichael (UK).

 2005